 A small sailboat is cheaper and easier to own and manage

-One of the most prominent advantages of owning a small sailboat is the fact that minimal additional crew are required to handle the boat and for navigation while it is sailing.
-I know first hand the difficulties of trying to organize large crews to make sure that they turn up each time you go out sailing on bigger boats.
+One of the most prominent advantages of owning a small sailboat is the fact that minimal additional crew is required to handle the boat and for navigation while it is sailing.
+I know firsthand the difficulties of trying to organize large crews to make sure that they turn up each time you go out sailing on bigger boats.
 It is a hassle that smaller sailboat owners luckily don’t have to worry about so much.

 Enjoy a new sport

 Owning a small sailboat gives you the opportunity to get out on the water and experience a new sport that countless people around the world already enjoy.
 There is a lot to learn so it does require patience, but when you are out on the beautiful waterways on a lovely afternoon, you will realize that the perseverance is well worth the effort.
 It is a skill that takes years to master, but unlike many other sports, you can enjoy the journey.
 There is so much to learn, and even the old experienced sailors can attest to still learning each time they hit the water.
 For beginners though, terms such as port and starboard, mainsail and jib, tacking and jibing, figure eight and bowline knots may all sound a little strange, but in no time you will be talking like a pro and, even better, actually understanding what all this jargon means.

 There is a small sailboat to suit your personal circumstances